Skip to main content

 Three interlocking loops: each loop produces two fuel streams feeding the other two, but cannot modify its own baseline

 Interestingly, the core logic of the Detection Loop directly borrows from a well-known existing framework: Karpathy’s autoresearch [4].
-Its core concept is simple — modify code → evaluate with fixed metrics → if metrics improve, keep it (git commit), if not, discard (git reset) → next iteration.
-We just swap “modify code” for “modify check logic” and “metrics” for “detection rate,” and we can reuse this iteration framework directly, saving the cost of designing from scratch (we didn’t adopt it wholesale because the metric evaluation approach differs, and modifying it would lose its automatic iteration advantage).
+Its core concept is simple — modify code → evaluate with fixed metrics → if metrics improve, keep it (git commit), if not, discard it (git reset) → continue to the next iteration.
+It’s quite straightforward.
+So we only need to swap “modify code” for “modify check logic” and “metrics” for “detection rate,” and we can reuse this iteration framework directly, saving the cost of designing from scratch.
+(We didn’t adopt it wholesale because the metric evaluation approach differs; after modification, it would lose autoresearch’s automatic iteration advantage.)

 References: